RCM2

 Larger field of view

 RCM2 is our second generation RCM, with digital scanner technology.
-It makes bi-directional scanning the standard and allows a speed of 2fps at 512×512 pixels.
+It makes re-scanning the standard and allows a speed of 2fps at 512×512 pixels.
 RCM2 has optics to make it suitable for super-resolution imaging with high NA objectives in the low magnification range, like 40x 1.4.
 A lower magnification allows for a bigger field of view (FOV), brighter images, and even lower laser power.
 RCM2 has demonstrated imaging at 10 nano-watt excitation power!

 Improvements of sCMOS cameras allow you to sample resolution of low magnification objectives effectively, without increasing the exposure time.
 In a regular PMT-based confocal this is not possible.